mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Ma and Fi – then explain – SEE THEIR RECORDING
     So that the background is clearer.

 While Fi has only just been introduced to the ability to "cramp".
-He is need
+He is happy and able to share this useful tool with Mi.
+Theme
+FIND THE EXAMPLE BEFORE DEVELOPING.

 For example the emergence of the concept of safe zone in the game of Ch and Pa - The concept of a safe zone arrives as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quickly identify and use 'safe zones'.

 ### GDPs propagation through peer activity leading from Playtesting